The Lands

 On this day all craftspersons and artisans pray to the god Elchemar that they will improve in the work they do and make offerings of their handiwork to the god at his churches.
 It is also on this day that craft bazaars are held.

-Maruday - Day of the Sea
+Maruday - Day of The Sea

 This is one of two days in which the Druidic creed has its time of rest and contemplation of the vastness of nature.
 For the Druids this day is a day for all of Nature but is named for the goddess Marumi specifically.
-For others it is a day dedicated to those who work on rivers or coastlines fishing or netmaking or whatever.
+For everyone it is a day dedicated to those who work on rivers or coastlines fishing or netmaking or whatever.

 Teloday - Day of Battle